HOA & Condo Association Insurance

 What You Need to Know About HOA & Condo Association Insurance

 Running a community association comes with many responsibilities.
-You’re protecting shared property, managing financial decisions, and making choices that affect every resident.
+You’re protecting shared property, managing financial decisions, and making choices that affect every owner.

-A well-structured HOA insurance program helps you do that with clarity, covering your property, supporting your board, and reducing exposure when something goes wrong.
+A well-structured association insurance program helps you do that with clarity, covering your property, supporting your board, and reducing exposure when something goes wrong.

 What Is HOA and Condo Association Insurance?

-HOA and condo association insurance is a collection of commercial policies designed to protect shared property, community assets, and the decisions made by association leadership.
+HOA and condo association insurance is a collection of commercial policies designed to protect shared property, community assets, and the decisions made by the association's leadership.

 The Role of Governing Documents (CC&Rs)

-Your condo association insurance program should reflect how your community is structured, not just what’s typical.
+Your association's insurance program should reflect how your community is structured, not just what’s typical.

 Covenants, conditions, and restrictions (CC&Rs) outline: